yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 > <hands-on-title> Data import and project creation </hands-on-title>
 >
-> 1. Create a new history for this tutorial and give it a name (example: “Openrefine tutorial”) for you to find it again later if needed.
+> 1. Create a new history for this tutorial and give it a name (example: “OpenRefine tutorial”) for you to find it again later if needed.
 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >